Adding a new component to Application Services

 Run cargo check -p <your_crate_name> in the repository root to confirm that things are configured properly.
 This will also have the side-effect of updating Cargo.lock to contain your new crate and its dependencies.

-The Kotlin Bindings
+The Android Bindings

-So you would end up with a directory structure something like this:
+You will end up with a directory structure something like this:

 • components/<your_crate_name>/